Skip to content

 The Title IX Coordinator will assist the reporting party with making choices and accessing resources.
 Assuming the reporting party chooses to move forward with a campus resolution, the next step is a preliminary inquiry.
 All resolutions will be conducted by campus officials who receive annual training on issues related to domestic violence, dating violence, sexual assault, and stalking, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

 The resolution process is confidential.
 The institution will protect the confidentiality of victims, consistent with state and federal law.
-Title IX-related resolutions are not subject to publicly available recordkeeping provisions.
+Title IX-related resolutions are not subject to publicly available provisions.
 Any release of information about a resolution will be accomplished without the inclusion of identifying information about the victim, to the extent permissible by law.

 PRELIMINARY INQUIRY